Kanerix/chitty-chat/README.md

 go install github.com/kanerix/chitty-chat/cmd/chitty
 ```

-You can now use the CLI to connect to the server.
+Use the CLI to connect to the server.

 ```bash
 # chitty chat -u [username] -H [hostname]